 South Sunflower County Hospital, as have all of the healthcare facilities in the United States, has been and continues to be significantly impacted by the spread of the Coronavirus Disease 2019 (Covid- 19) pandemic.
-Since the Public Health Emergency declaration by the President of the United States on March 13, 2020, the Medical Center has experienced and continues to experience a significant reduction in services provided in our hospital, physician clinics, home care agencies and nursing homes.
+Since the Public Health Emergency declaration by the President of the United States on March 13, 2020, the Hospital has experienced and continues to experience a significant reduction in services provided in our hospital, physician clinics, home care agencies and nursing homes.
 Elective surgeries were suspended for a period of time and have yet achieved the service levels of the prior fiscal year.
 Health care professionals have raised concerns that patients are forgoing important care, such as chronic disease management, which can further jeopardize their health and as an additional consequence, reductions in revenue for health systems are anticipated in the future until the pandemic subsides.

 The Hospital received under the CARES Act \$15 million which has reduced the negative financial impact of the pandemic.
 The Hospital received \$3.4 million in Medicare accelerated payments.
-These payments will be required to be repaid in 2021 and accordingly, the amount has been recorded as a current liability in the financial statements.
+These payments are currently being repaid and accordingly, the amount outstanding is recorded as a current liability in the financial statements.